A lot of us know that SEO can be a brilliant way to generate traffic for a web site.

 One tactic is to search Buzzsumo to find popular topics that are being shared a lot within the niche where you want to guest post.

 The second tactic is to use Buzzsumo to search the site that you want to post on.
-View the topics covered by their most popular content and the style that their content follows.
+View the topics covered by their most popular content and the style that their high quality content follows.

 You then either write something that is ten times better than what already exists or you can write something that is very similar.